-- Assist the Director of Student Affairs in their duties as chair of the committee. - b.
+- a.
+Assist the Director of Student Affairs in their duties as chair of the committee. - b.
 Review the constitution, financial practices and membership standing of UVSS Professional Development Union. - c.
 At the first meeting of each semester, familiarize committee members with all policy relevant to the council, including its terms of reference, and conduct a review of policy for the purpose of providing recommendations to Policy Development Committee. - d.
 Carry out all other duties as directed by the BoD.

 a.
 One [1] representative of each Professional Development Union a.
+Director of Student Affairs - ex officio and chair of the committee b.
+One [1] director elected by the BoD and second chair of the committee a.
 Shall be assigned to the voting members designated in Section 4: Membership.

-- a.
-Director of Student Affairs ex officio and chair of the committee - b.
-One [1] director elected by the BoD and second chair of the committee a.
+a.
 Shall be the chair and at least two [2] other voting members of the committee.

-a.
 Shall meet at least once per year at a date set by the chair of the committee or upon request of a PDU or the Director of Student Affairs.